 Protect Affordability: Low-income households spend three times more of their income on energy costs than non-low-income households, according to a new report by the American Council for an Energy-Efficient Economy.
 The report also finds that Black, Hispanic, and Native American households spend a much larger share of their income on energy than white (non-Hispanic) households.
 Yet it finds that home weatherization can reduce the energy burdens of low-income households by about 25%.

-Demonstrate Leadership: More than 40 cities, counties, states, and universities issued 2019 proclamations recognizing Energy Efficiency Day – as did the U.S. Senate.
+Demonstrate Leadership: Nearly 40 cities, counties, and states, and universities issued 2020 proclamations recognizing Energy Efficiency Day – as did the U.S. Senate.
 By adopting a proclamation, your local government shows leadership in supporting a clean, affordable, and prosperous future.
 And sharing that news with local residents and the news media, can further amplify efficiency’s benefits.

 How Can My Local Government Adopt an EE Day Proclamation?

 Now is the time for local leaders to show support for energy efficiency in our communities and statewide.
 All cities, counties, and leaders across the country can get involved this year!
 The Energy Efficiency Day proclamation toolkit offers all the resources you need to urge elected officials to officially recognize Energy Efficiency Day 2021 with a proclamation.

 For residents, stakeholders, and anyone interested in supporting energy efficiency, this email template provides all the details you need to promote Energy Efficiency Day to your elected official.
 The proclamation template is ready to use language for your city to easily adopt an official proclamation.

 Energy efficiency is the cleanest, fastest, and most cost-effective choice to meet America’s energy needs and cut air pollution.
 It saves consumers, businesses, and local governments significant amounts of money, creates jobs, and boosts the economy.
 We can all benefit from energy efficiency.